Heard of Judo Bank? Well, if you have or if you haven’t, it’s a name that you’ll be hearing more and more about.

 But that’s not the only thing turning heads.

-Judo Bank’s term deposit has some of the highest interest rates on Mozo’s database, with a range of terms from six months to five year.
+Judo Bank’s term deposit has some of the highest interest rates on Mozo’s database, with a range of terms from three months to five year.

 Plus, the bank is also supporting small Aussie businesses by lending 95% of deposits it’s received to SMEs, instead of favouring home loans like the big banks.